Quickstart: Use Azure Cache for Redis with an ASP.NET web app

 It takes a while for a cache to create.
 You can monitor progress on the Azure Cache for Redis Overview page.
 When Status shows as Running, the cache is ready to use.

-Edit the CacheSecrets.config file
+To edit the CacheSecrets.config file

 Replace

-with your cache host name.Replace
+with your cache host port number.Save the file.

 Update the MVC application